Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin

 Can coffee scrub clog the drain?

 Yes, using a body scrub can clog the drains in your shower.
-You may find this occurs more during warmer months of the year when you are more likely to take more than one daily shower.
-That being stated, there are ways to prevent your shower drain from becoming clogged from your body scrubs.
+You may find this occurs more during warmer months when you are more likely to take more than one daily shower.
+That being stated, there are ways to prevent your shower drain from clogging by your body scrubs.

 Here’s what you can do: